yabwon/SAS_PACKAGES/README.md

 ---

+[**Detailed workshop materials**](https://github.com/yabwon/HoW-SASPackages) (i.e. "from 0 to hero" instruction).

-The "Workshop video for the User" got outdated (in general).
+The youtube "Workshop video for the User" got outdated (in general).
 Newer version is coming soon, in the mean time see some of the videos from the "Recordings and Presentations" section above.
 (You can watch the workshop if you wish, link is working and some parts are still valid source of information e.g., "`ICE` loading" or "`disk` loading")

  <s>[**Workshop video for the User**](https://youtu.be/qX_-HJ76g8Y) \[May 6th, 2020\] [~86 minutes, outdated (installPackage macro was not there yet) but gives the idea how it works especially load, help, unload, ICEload, and other details]</s>

 ---

+---

-### The Developer:
+### For The Developer:

-To create your own package:
+In brief, to create your own package:

 - Download (and use) the `SPFinit.sas` file (the SAS Packages Framework), the part of the framework required for *testing* is there too.